Roanoke College: Greek life

-Roanoke added sororities for the first time in 1955; the three organizations, Chi Omega, Delta Gamma and Phi Mu, were housed in Bowman Hall for many years until they moved to Chesapeake Hall in 2006.
-Alpha Sigma Alpha, the fourth sorority, was established in 2002.
-Roanoke's newest sorority is Delta Sigma Theta, the college's first historically African-American sorority, established in 2005.
-Phi Mu (Gamma Eta Chapter) became inactive in 2014.

-Housing

-Roanoke's Greek organizations reside in college-owned housing.
-Roanoke's original fraternity row, constructed in the 1960s, no longer houses the college's fraternities; the buildings have been converted into residence halls.
-The Greek organizations are now housed in two locations on the Roanoke campus.
-Kappa Alpha Order, Pi Kappa Alpha, Pi Lambda Phi and Sigma Chi have houses on the Elizabeth Campus.
-Alpha Sigma Alpha, Chi Omega, Delta Gamma and Pi Kappa Phi occupy Chesapeake Hall, a residence hall on the main campus; each organization has a floor in the four-story building.

-Student participation
+Roanoke has recognized chapters of nine social and two service Greek organizations.
+The Greek organizations operate in college-owned housing.
+Roanoke's original fraternity row has been converted into residence halls.
 Roanoke's Greek organizations have a prominent role on campus, but are not dominant; approximately 25% of the Roanoke student body participates in Greek life.
-Roanoke has over 100 student organizations that provide many extracurricular opportunities other than Greek life.
+Aside from the formal and official fraternities, undergrounds are also present.

 Campus

 Quadrangles

 Roanoke's main campus is relatively self-contained with most academic buildings and residence halls built around three quadrangles: the John R. Turbyfill Front Quad, the Back Quad (central campus), and the Athletic Quad, which surrounds the college's newest athletic facilities and residence halls.
 The campus is lined with brick sidewalks and has been recognized for its landscaping and views of the surrounding mountains.
 The largest Rock Elm in the United States is located near the library.
 The only Alice Aycock sculpture in Virginia is on the Back Quad.